 After one year a local Japanese driver’s license must be obtained.

 If you are lucky enough to have a license from one of the following countries, you can simply exchange your overseas permit for a local one.
 You need to go to a license center with your original license, an official translation, recent pictures, and several other documents, especially proof of residence.
-After taking a vision test and paying a fee, you will receive your license immediately.
+After taking an aptitude test, which includes measurement of eyesight and other basic aptitudes, and paying a fee, you will receive your license immediately.